Talk:

 Researching hybrid physics/ML models for active noise cancellation in nonlinear systems.

-Before this, I completed my MEng and BA at Magdalene College, Cambridge, where I am a Senior Scholar and continue to supervise students in Mechanics.
+Before this, I completed my MEng and BA at Magdalene College, Cambridge, where I am now a Senior Scholar and teach Engineering Undergraduates.

 I am particularly interested in dynamics, vibration, control, acoustics and physics-informed machine learning.
 My Master's degree focused on Mechanical and Information Engineering, including nonlinear vibration, numerical simulation, and practical experiments.